 69.1.
 If the official start time is delayed.

 69.2.
 When a Ten Tors official has detained a team en-route.
 In this case, any lost time will be recorded on the team’s control card.

 69.3.
-Upon the orders of the Ten Tors Director.
+Upon the orders of the Director Ten Tors .

-70. Teams are to handback their Trackers and wrist bands in the Presentation Area.
+70. Teams are to handback their Trackers in the Presentation Area.
 After checking, the Control Card will be returned to the Team unless the Organisers require it for further checks.
 Team members will receive a pasty ticket and then be signed back to their Team Manager or Deputy, who may then remain in the Presentation Holding Area to support their team and assist the Organisers.

 71. Presentations.
-Complete teams that finish within this time will be presented with a team certificate.
+Complete teams that finish within the time will be presented with a team certificate.
 All individuals who finish the Challenge in a complete or part team and within the time, will receive a medal.
 Teams finishing outside the permitted time do not qualify for an official award.

 72. Refreshments.
 Drinks will be available in the Presentation Holding Area.
 After the presentation, a snack is available in the main dining hall for team members on production of a pasty ticket.